 Here are six things pastors do to kill church growth:

-1. Stop using positive reinforcement as a guide.
+1. Stop using positive reinforcement as a guide or you’ll kill church growth.

 Everyone loves a pat on the back; I know I do.
 If, however, your church is stuck, you can’t use people’s affirmation of the work you’re doing as an indicator of success.